CETO: Stage 1

+Stage 2

 Stage 2 involved the design, construction, deployment and operational performance evaluation of a grid-connected commercial-scale wave-energy demonstration project, also at Garden Island.
 The facility consisted of multiple submerged CETO units in an array, subsea pipeline(s) to shore, hydraulic conditioning equipment, and an onshore power generation facility.
+In 2014, it was anticipated between four and eight CETO units would be deployed.

+In September 2012, the next-generation CETO 5 was unveiled, with a larger buoy diameter of 11 m and rated power of 240 kW, compared to the 7 m and around 80 kW of CETO 3.

+In December 2013, Fugro Seacore commenced work on the subsea foundations and pipelines to shore.

+In November 2014, the first CETO 5 buoy was installed off Garden Island, with the second installed in January 2015.

+The onshore power station was commissioned in February 2015, making the PWEP the "first array of wave power generators to be connected to an electricity grid in Australia and worldwide", according to ARENA CEO Ivor Frischknecht.

-In early 2015 a multi megawatt system was connected to the grid, with all the electricity being bought to power HMAS Stirling naval base.
-Two fully submerged buoys which are anchored to the seabed, transmit the energy from the ocean swell through hydraulic pressure onshore; to drive a generator for electricity, and also to produce fresh water. a third buoy is planned for installation.
+All the electricity was bought to power HMAS Stirling naval base.
+Two fully submerged buoys, which are anchored to the seabed, transmit the energy from the ocean swell through hydraulic pressure onshore to drive a generator for electricity, and also to produce fresh water.
+In 2015, a third buoy was planned for installation.

+In January 2016, the PWEP completed its first 12 months of operation, completing all of the funding milestones for the project.

 La Réunion Wave Energy Project

+The Réunion Island project was a joint venture between Carnegie and EDF Energies Nouvelles (EDF EN).
+Carnegie entered into a joint venture with EDF EN signing a technology licence agreement in 2009, and memoranda of understanding with EDF EN and DCNS in 2010.

-The Réunion Island project is a joint venture between Carnegie and EDF Energies Nouvelles.
-The project will initially consist of the deployment of a single, autonomous commercial scale unit (stage 1) which will be followed by a 2MW plant (stage 2) and a further expansion of the project to a nominal 15MW installed capacity (stage 3).
-As of April 2011 stage 1 has been awarded $5M of French government funding.
+The project was initially expected to consist of the deployment of a single, autonomous commercial scale unit (stage 1), followed by a 2MW plant (stage 2) and a further expansion of the project to a nominal 15MW installed capacity (stage 3).
+As of April 2011 stage 1 had been awarded $5M of French government funding.
+The site for the wave energy device was about 600 m offshore, between the Aéroport de Pierrefonds and Pointe du Diable.

+The CETO 4 unit was ready to be deployed in April 2012, however this was delayed awaiting a suitable weather window.

 A cable between a buoy and the seabed anchored hydraulic pump snapped in a CETO 4 prototype installation in January 2014.
 The buoy was swept away during Cyclone Bejisa, which also led to a fatality and widespread damage on Réunion Island.
-The design was an earlier iteration than the Perth CETO 5 installation and lacked the quick release mechanism which was included in CETO 5.
+The design was an earlier iteration than the Perth CETO 5 installation and lacked the quick-release mechanism that was included in CETO 5.